Arc de Triomphe

 Paris's Arc de Triomphe was the tallest triumphal arch until the completion of the Monumento a la Revolución in Mexico City in 1938, which is 67 m high.
 The Arch of Triumph in Pyongyang, completed in 1982, is modeled on the Arc de Triomphe and is slightly taller at 60 m.
-The Grande Arche in La Défense near Paris is 110 metres high.
-Although it is not named an Arc de Triomphe, it has been designed on the same model and from the perspective of the Arc de Triomphe.
-It qualifies as the world's tallest arch.
+The Grande Arche in La Défense near Paris is 110 m high, and, if considered to be a triumphal arch, is the world's tallest.

 History

 Construction and late 19th century

 The Arc de Triomphe is located on the right bank of the Seine at the centre of a dodecagonal configuration of twelve radiating avenues.
 It was commissioned in 1806, after the victory at Austerlitz by Emperor Napoleon at the peak of his fortunes.
 Laying the foundations alone took two years and, in 1810, when Napoleon entered Paris from the west with his new bride, Archduchess Marie-Louise of Austria, he had a wooden mock-up of the completed arch constructed.
-The architect, Jean Chalgrin, died in 1811 and the work was taken over by Jean-Nicolas Huyot.
+The architect, Jean-François Chalgrin, died in 1811 and the work was taken over by Louis-Robert Goust.

-During the Bourbon Restoration, construction was halted, and it would not be completed until the reign of King Louis-Philippe, between 1833 and 1836, by the architects Goust, then Huyot, under the direction of Héricart de Thury.
-The final cost was reported at about 10,000,000 francs (equivalent to an estimated €65 million or $75 million in 2020).
+During the Bourbon Restoration, construction was halted until 1823, and it would not be completed until the reign of Louis Philippe I in 1836, by architects Louis-Robert Goust and Jean-Nicolas Huyot, under the direction of Louis-Étienne Héricart de Thury, then by Guillaume-Abel Blouet.
+The final cost was reported at about 10 million francs (equivalent to an estimated €65 million or $75 million in 2020).